-If you hold stock for your business at home – for example if you make jewellery or are a florist – you could consider business insurance.
+If you hold stock for your business at home – for example, if you make jewellery or if you're a florist – it's worth considering business cover.

 This type of insurance should cover you against theft or damage of your materials or finished products.

 Do I need insurance for employees working from home?

-If your business has employees who come to your home, you should also look at taking out employer’s liability insurance.
+If your business has employees who come to your home, you should also look at employer’s liability insurance.

 This is a legal requirement and covers you if anything happens to a member of staff that you’re responsible for.

-You could also consider taking out professional indemnity insurance.

-This covers the cost of any claims made against you by clients for losses which are your fault.
+It's also worth considering professional indemnity insurance.
+This covers the cost of any claims made against you by clients for losses that are your fault.

 Do I need public liability insurance to work from home?

 If you’re inviting clients or other members of the public into your house or flat, you should consider a public liability insurance policy.

-This should protect you if a visitor has an accident, for example, while they’re on your property and decides to take legal action against you.
+This should protect you if, for example, a visitor has an accident while they’re on your property and decides to take legal action against you.